gotenberg/gotenberg-php/README.md

 }
 ```

-This helper will parse the response and if it is not **2xx**, it will throw a exception.
+This helper will parse the response and if it is not **2xx**, it will throw an exception.
 That's especially useful if
 you wish to return the response directly to the browser.

 You may also explicitly set the HTTP client: